nbgit41/Spotify-Current-Song-Display/README.md

   if you have it accessible by other computers (mentioned line 20) then you will need to get the ipv4 address of the host pc and replace localhost with that ip address.

+I will be adding instructions and pictures for setting this up in OBS at a later time